Arti2001/minishell/README.md

 ## Instalation
 1. To install, run: git clone https://github.com/your-username/minishell.git
 2. Navigate into the project directory: cd minishell
-3. Build the project with: make
+3. Build the project : make
-4. Then run the executable with : ./minishell
+4. Then run the executable : ./minishell
 5. Enjoy it.